 InCruiter combines AI interviewing with broader recruitment automation features.
 It supports multiple interview formats and aims to reduce manual coordination across the interview process.

-Teams typically use InCruiter when they want interviewing to sit within a larger automation layer.
+Teams often use InCruiter when they want interviewing to sit inside a larger automation layer.

 Key capabilities: